National Tsing Hua University Regulations for the Supervision of Student Club Activities

 Article 22 Expenditures for Activities

-A student club applying for a subsidy for an activity must do so in accordance with the National Tsing Hua University Guidelines for Subsidies for Student Club Activities.
-Aside from NTHU subsidies and expenses borne by club members themselves, when there is a need to solicit contributions or accept commercial sponsorship from outside the university, the funds received shall be listed for management under club expenditures, provided that when soliciting donations from outside the university, clubs shall do so in accordance with the Ministry of the Interior Charity Donations Destined For Social Welfare Funds Implementation Regulations.
+A student club applying for a subsidy for an activity must do so in accordance with the National Tsing Hua University Guidelines for Financial Support for Club Activities.
+When there is a need to solicit contributions or accept commercial sponsorship from outside the university, the funds received shall be listed for management under club expenditures, provided that when soliciting donations from outside the university, clubs shall do so in accordance with the Ministry of the Interior Charity Donations Destined for Social Welfare Funds Implementation Regulations and follow the NTHU procedures for the solicitation and acceptance of donations.

 Article 23 Publications